-- 3.1.1 The type, content, and frequency of examinations will be stated in the course syllabus. - 3.1.2 Changes in the examination policy (e.g., type, content, frequency, and percentage of total grade) will not be made after the syllabus is distributed at the beginning of the course, except when the course director/coordinator deems it absolutely necessary.
+- 3.1.1 The type, content, and frequency of examinations will be stated in the course syllabus. - 3.1.2 Changes in the examination policy (e.g., type, content, frequency, and percentage of total grade) will not be made after the syllabus is distributed at the beginning of the course, except when the Course Director deems it absolutely necessary.
 Any changes must have prior approval of the Dean or designee.
-Notification of any changes shall be made in writing (hard copy or OSU email) to the students at least five (5) college working days prior to the examination date(s). - 3.1.3 The course director/coordinator will preview questions for examinations to assure conformity of the examination format.
+Notification of any changes shall be made in writing (hard copy or OSU email) to the students at least five (5) college working days prior to the examination date(s). - 3.1.3 The Course Director will preview questions for examinations to assure conformity of the examination format.